TritonDataCenter/manta-rebalancer/docs/agent.md

 fail.
-The failure suggests that downloading account/object `d50c4fc4-f408-492f-b8bc-a0dd7c73683f/7f3ee78a-2e64-4f3d-829f-a31c7c2c2b03` failed and the reason supplied in the status block is a `MD5Mismatch`, that is the object downloaded failued checksum verification.
+The failure suggests that downloading account/object `d50c4fc4-f408-492f-b8bc-a0dd7c73683f/7f3ee78a-2e64-4f3d-829f-a31c7c2c2b03` failed and the reason supplied in the status block is a `MD5Mismatch`, that is the object downloaded failed checksum verification.
 This is not to be confused with the overall status code of the GET request which was 200 since the assignment by the supplied uuid was indeed located.